knocean/ontofetch/README.md

 	$ target/ontofetch [opts]

-You can also rebuild just by running `lein bin` in the main directory (make sure you have [Leiningen](https://leiningen.org) 2.x, and see [lein-bin](https://github.com/Raynes/lein-bin) if you're curious).
+You can also rebuild just by running `lein bin` in the main directory (see [lein-bin](https://github.com/Raynes/lein-bin) if you're curious).
+This requires [Leiningen](https://leiningen.org) 2.x.

 ## Options

-ontofetch accepts no arguments at this time (there's only one operation!), only options.
+ontofetch only accepts options at this time (no args):
-To do a basic fetch operation:

 	$ ./ontofetch --dir obi --purl http://purl.obolibrary.org/obo/obi.owl

-(You can also compress the created directory (containing the ontology & its imports) by adding a `--zip` flag)
+(You can compress the created directory by adding a `--zip` flag)

 This will create a directory 'obi'\* and download the ontology at the given PURL to it.
 The following files are also generated:
   * `obi-element.owl` - XML output of just the owl:Ontology element